capsa-gg/capsa-documentation/docs/getting-started/web-stack/kubernetes.md

 ## Setting environment variables

 Run `cp values.yaml values.prod.yaml` to copy the values file to a file that can be edited, and is gitignored.
-Now change the environment variables in `values.prod.yaml` to the correct values.
+Now change the environment variables in `values.prod.yaml` to the correct values as described in.

 :::danger Take proper care of your secrets
 Do not commit these changes to your repository, even if the repository is private.
 Secrets should never be checked into version control.
 :::

+## Database migrations

+TODO

 ## Allowing outside traffic